Gilgamech/website/www/2022/March.md

 # [03/27/2022](#03272022) - Introducing the Door Clamp.

-Demo of the "door clamp" idea - these would clamp together several small box trailers.
+Demo of the 'door clamp' idea - these would clamp together several small box trailers.
 This example is a pair of 14 foot box trailers tail to tail, giving about 28 feet.
 And there's another pair of 14 foot box trailers to the left, giving space for a bedroom, living room, kitchenette, and bathroom.
 This demo is missing the weatherstripping wrap that would be clamped on either side, giving a much more enclosed space.
 Or the door ramps that would allow seamless thresholds.

 https://www.Gilgamech.com/images/doorClamp.png